 Take I-295 to Exit 26, which will get you onto Interstate 76 and the Walt Whitman Bridge into Philly.
 Signs for the ballpark will soon follow, and the park is at 11th Street and Pattison Avenue (though the mailing address is "1 Citizens Bank Way").

 From anywhere in New York City, allow 2½ hours for the actual drive, though from North Jersey you might need only 2, and from Central Jersey an hour and a half might suffice.
 But you’ll need at least another half-hour to negotiate the last mile or so, including the parking lot itself.

 If you don’t want to drive, there are other options, but the best one is the train.
 Philadelphia is too close to fly, just as flying from New York (from JFK, LaGuardia or Newark) to Boston, Baltimore and Washington, once you factor in fooling around with everything you gotta do at each airport, doesn’t really save you much time compared to driving, the bus or the train.

-If you do want to take Greyhound, it’s about 2 hours and 10 minutes each way, and $34 round-trip, and buses leave Port Authority just about every hour on the hour.
+If you do want to take Greyhound, it’s about 2 hours and 10 minutes each way, and $32 round-trip (as little as $12 on advance purchase!), and buses leave Port Authority just about every hour on the hour.